+*Single-family and multifamily savings both included

 Income-eligible programs are reaching customers in areas with high concentrations of equity-related demographics.

 IE program electric and gas savings rates are positively correlated with all the examined variables.
 This means that areas with higher concentrations of English isolation, low incomes, moderate incomes, multifamily housing, renter-occupied housing, pre-1950 construction, or that were on the state distressed list sometime over the past three years tend to have higher levels of savings (relative to consumption) than areas with lower concentrations of those variables.